Stock correction deepens amid simmering Ukraine crisis

-NEW YORK (AP) — Stocks wavered between small gains and losses in morning trading on Wall Street Wednesday following a slump a day earlier as the crisis in Ukraine remains tense.
+NEW YORK (AP) — Stocks fell in afternoon trading on Wall Street Wednesday extending a day-earlier slump as the crisis in Ukraine remains tense.

-Technology stocks gained ground and helped temper losses elsewhere in the market.
-Adobe rose 1.7%.
+Retailers and other companies that rely on direct consumer spending led the losses.
+Amazon fell 1.3% and Starbucks shed 2.2%.

+Technology stocks led the broad losses.
+Cisco Systems fell 1%.
 The sector is full of companies with pricey stock values that tend to hold more weight in swaying the market up or down.

+U.S. crude oil prices remained volatile, though energy stocks gained ground.
+Chevron rose 1.9%.

 Wall Street has been closely watching developments in Ukraine, where Russia has amassed troops for a potential invasion.
 Russia has started evacuating its embassy in Kyiv.
 It has already sent soldiers into eastern regions of Ukraine after recognizing the independence of some rebel-held areas.